 Note that I don’t have further comparisons – those were the only 3 cases where 0.25 increments in RF for PLACEBO had a very very close match to another preset for this source.

 Keep in mind that because these 3 tests aren’t SSIM (or PSNR-tuned) encodes, the “best quality” arrows could be totally wrong.
-You’re not actually allowed to use the quality results from normal encodes for comparisons, but I was curious and this is what the logs told me, and they seem somewhat reasonable given that in each case there was a little file-size bump attached to the item that claimed the highest quality (file-size bump compared to it’s immediate neighbours).
+You’re not actually allowed to use the quality results from normal encodes for comparisons, but I was curious and this is what the logs told me, and they seem somewhat reasonable given that in each case there was a little file-size bump attached to the item that claimed the highest quality (file-size bump compared to it’s immediate neighbors).

 So what can we take from all this?
 Do we have anything concrete?